oracle-livelabs/apex/shopping-cart/creating-db-objects/creating-db-objects.md

    ![New Package details page](./images/create-specification.png " ")

-6. Navigate to body part of the package by clicking on Body tab and enter the following:
+6. Navigate to body part of the package by clicking on Body tab.
+Copy and replace the Body code:

     ```
     <copy>